svenslaggare/StackJIT/README.md

 * `LDLOC <local>`: Pushes the given local to the evaluation stack.
 * `STLOC <local>`: Pops the top operand and stores it in the given local.
 * `CALL <name>`: Calls the given function.
 The arguments are popped from the evaluation stack.
+* `RET`: Returns from the current function, popping the return value from the evalutation stack.
 * `LDARG <arg>`: Loads the given function argument and pushes it to the evaluation stack.
 * `BR <target>`: Branches to target.
 * `BEQ <target>`: Pops two operands, compares them and jump to target if equal.